Skip to content

 Client-access VPN

-A client-access VPN connection is used for accessing and interacting with the deployed applications within NMaaS.
-In order to provide greater security and isolation between the customers, by default, all applications deployed by NMaaS are accessible only through the respective client-access profiles, and not publicly.
+A client-access VPN connection is used for accessing and interacting with the deployed applications within nmaas.
+In order to provide greater security and isolation between the customers, by default, all applications deployed by nmaas are accessible only through the respective client-access profiles, and not publicly.
 However, the option for publicly exposing a given application is also possible.
 Currently, the preferred way for establishing the client-access connections is by using an OpenVPN tunnel, since it offers stable packages for all major operating systems.

-The only information required before the client-access profiles can be generated is a list of individuals, along with their full names and email addresses that should have access to the new NMaaS domain being created.
+The only information required before the client-access profiles can be generated is a list of individuals, along with their full names and email addresses that should have access to the new nmaas domain being created.

 Testing the VPN connection

 The client-access connection can be tested in a similar fashion to the site-to-site connection.
-The operator, after connecting to the NMaaS VPN server can simply open a browser and type in the IP address provided by the NMaaS team during the registration process.
+The operator, after connecting to the nmaas VPN server can simply open a browser and type in the IP address provided by the nmaas team during the registration process.

 Required information for the VPN profiles...